CopernicaMarketingSoftware/Documentation/AMQPipe/results.md

 header, and utilize this meta information.

-## Multiple plugins
+## Multiple scripts

-If you have configured AMQPipe to run multiple plugins (you can do this by setting the `plugin` property in the configuration file to a directory instead of a single file), AMQPipe will pass the output of the first plugin as input to the second plugin.
-The result that is published back to RabbitMQ is the output of the last plugin.
-If one of the earlier plugins does not terminate correctly (with an exit status other than zero), AMQPipe will not call the subsequent plugins, but will report the result immediately back to RabbitmQ.
+If you have configured AMQPipe to run multiple scripts (you can do this by setting the `plugin` property in the configuration file to a directory instead of a single file), AMQPipe will pass the output of the first script as input to the second script.
+The result that is published back to RabbitMQ is the output of the last script.
+If one of the earlier plugins does not terminate correctly (with an exit status other than zero, or by a signal), AMQPipe will not call the subsequent scripts, but will report the result immediately back to RabbitmQ.

 In case of a multi-plugin setup, the `started` property holds the time when the first plugin or script started, and the `finished` property the time when the